Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 Download the following files from this project:

 - `aks.template`: an ARM template that you will add to the service catalog
-- `Add AKS Cluster.yaml`: a vCommander completion workflow for Cloud Template components that you will import
+- `add-aks-cluster.yaml`: a vCommander completion workflow for Cloud Template components that you will import

 ## Import the completion workflow